First of all, please read these two papers for some life-changing advice on ‘how to grad student’:

 Send quality material for review in advance.
 To help you prepare excellent work, I need at least one week of lead time on slides for conference presentations and two weeks for papers and proposals ahead of committee meetings.
 Please don’t send your advisor poor quality work, and have a friend or labmate do a preliminary review (apologies to my own advisors for making them look at crappy writing!)
 Any content you would like to discuss in an individual meeting must be ready 24 hrs in advance if you would like my feedback.

 Apply for external funding.
 Grantmaking is a key skill for careers in academics and extension.
-I promise to provide financial support as long as adequate progress is made, but composing grant proposals will enhance your training and allow you to expand your research.
+I promise to provide financial support as long as you meet the expectations of this contract, but composing grant proposals will enhance your training and allow you to expand your research.
 I will help you identify good resources for seeking funding, and guide you as you develop proposals.

 Document your work.
 Keep physical copies of datasheets organized and identifiable in a known location, and photograph them before they’re deposited.
 For each project, I recommend updating a shared google doc regularly with precise details about all activities related to data collection.
 In addition to this, I suggest composing and sharing your methods sections in real time as you complete your experiments.
 This allows you to notice any details necessary for manuscript preparation that are missing from your log, and makes assessment of progress easy.
 Finally, deposit electronic data as it’s entered in a shared lab folder on google drive.